Science on Trial

 A self-correcting system requires that the correction propagate faster than the original claim.
 The citation graph runs the other way.

 A result that does not transport has not earned the general claim built on top of it.
 Pearl’s point: transportability requires explicit assumptions about causal structure and context, assumptions usually unstated and untested.
 If your finding holds only for college sophomores on a Tuesday in 1998, you didn’t discover a law of human nature.
 You recorded an anecdote.
-Publishing it as a law, and citing it as if it held, is the error.
+Publishing it as a law and citing it as such is the error.

 It is, and especially then.
 A declared goal shapes the exploration.
 Science without a goal is philosophy.
 Registering the question is the courage to be publicly wrong, and it coordinates other scientists who can shake maximal surprise out of the data instead of settling for a 95%-confidence prior.
-Exploratory registration isn’t a hypothesis lock; it’s a record of what was being looked for, so the reader can distinguish what the researcher expected from what the data said.
+And since when is p = 0.05 an arbiter of truth?

 Yes.
 That is the argument.
 Real discovery is already routing around the credentialing mechanism, inside universities as much as outside them.

-Science is happening.
-The fastest correction mechanisms are often outside the journal process.
+Science is happening, outside the sanctioned peer-reviewed journal process.

 Yes, outside scrutiny can become performative or punitive.
 Online auditors can be wrong; reputational damage can run ahead of adjudication; selective outrage is real.
-That is why the standard has to be inspectable claims, not vibes or pile-ons.
-What the outside jury offers, at its best, is exactly that: the work is checkable, and the checker is checkable in return.
-The inside, by contrast, has been publishing mob verdicts, credentialed and peer-reviewed and catastrophically wrong, for decades.
-Eugenics, lobotomies, recovered memory, cold fusion, ego depletion.
+That is why the standard has to be verifiable claims, not vibes.
+The checker checks, and the checker is checkable in return.
+The inside, by contrast, has been publishing mob verdicts, credentialed and peer-reviewed and catastrophically wrong, regardless.
+Eugenics, recovered memory, cold fusion, ego depletion.

 Peter Wilmshurst, co-principal investigator of the MIST cardiac-device trial, publicly challenged the trial’s handling at a 2007 conference and refused to sign off on the Circulation paper.
 NMT Medical, the sponsor, sued him for libel in English court.
 In December 2010 the High Court ordered NMT to post £200,000 in security for costs; NMT went into liquidation in April 2011 and the case died with it.

-A noisy but auditable process is already more accountability than the inside offers.
+A noisy but auditable process is already more accountable than the trust-me-bro peers.

 Credentialed consensus is how geocentrism survived.
 For centuries, Europe’s credentialed natural philosophers inherited a geocentric cosmology and defended it against heresy.
 The consensus broke not because of better review but because Kepler had data and Galileo refused to defer.